Distributed Systems

 Compile and run your code on the UG machines before final submission.

-We will be downloading your code exactly at midnight of the submission deadline, so even a minute late is late.
+We will be downloading your code from your remote repository exactly at midnight of the submission deadline, so even a minute late is late.

 Checking lab submission